panzi/verify-ehc/README.md

   --envfile FILE        Load environment variables from FILE.
 Default is
                         ".env".
 Set this to an empty string to not load environment varibles from a file.
+  --fail-on-error       Turns every error into an exception.
+  --warning-as-error    Turns every warning into an error.
   --image               ehc_code is a path to an image file containing a
                         QR-code.